yeoman/yeoman.io/app/authoring/user-interactions.md

 - `desc` Description for the option
 - `alias` Short name for option
-- `type` Either Boolean, String or Number
+- `type` Either Boolean, String or Number (can also be a custom function receiving the raw string value and parsing it)
-- `defaults` Default value
+- `default` Default value
 - `hide` Boolean whether to hide from help

 Here is an example: